Shaking Up the Morning Routine

 I let my frustration get the best of me because my routine was disturbed.
 You see, more times than not those sandwiches are made.
 I’m not sure why I responded the way I did.
 I truly am grateful for the days that I don’t have to make the my kids sandwiches.

 My son’s quiet, sincere and timely compliment touched my heart.
 He noticed that I was bummed about running behind on our morning schedule and that I had my hands full making sandwiches.
 He CHOSE to express gratitude and thankfulness toward me.
 It was a sincerely unexpected compliment that zapped me back in to the present.
 Serving my kids by making their lunches is an honor.
 I really don’t mind making their lunches.
-What a blessing my son Zachary is.
+What a blessing my son Zachary was this morning.
 Those sweet, simple words of gratitude really mean so much.